peaonunes/apollo-multiple-clients-example/README.md

 # apollo-multiple-clients-example

-Runnable example showing that is possible to override client via props
+Runnable example showing that is possible to override client via props.